-Item Description PAM Mode local user database - Authenticate against the local user database only.
-RADIUS with fallback - Authenticate against the RADIUS server and then against the local database in case the RA- DIUS server is not accessible.
+only, see Chapter 5.1.
+Item Description first and then against the local database in case the RADIUS serve is not accessible. • RADIUS only - Authenticate only against the RADIUS server.
+No that you will not be able to authenticate to the router in case the RADIUS server is not accessible! • TACACS+ with fallback - Authenticate against the TACACS+ serve first and then against the local database in case the TACACS+ serve is not accessible. • TACACS+ only - Authenticate only against the TACACS+ server.
+PAM Mode RADIUS with fallback - Authenticate against the RADIUS server first and then against the local database in case the RADIUS server is not accessible.
 RADIUS only - Authenticate only against the RADIUS server.
 Note that you will not be able to authenticate to the router in case the RADIUS server is not accessible!
-TACACS+ with fallback - Authenticate against the TACACS+ server and then against the local database in case the TACACS+ server is not accessible.
+TACACS+ with fallback - Authenticate against the TACACS+ server first and then against the local database in case the TACACS+ server is not accessible.
 TACACS+ only - Authenticate only against the TACACS+ server.
-Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible! reaction in each the internet and internet according to
+Note that you will not be able to authenticate to the router in case the

-Table 47: Available Modes of PAM
+Table 50: Available Modes of PAM